 I look at things as a portfolio approach.
-From experience we know that lead generation without brand will, over time, drop in efficiency.
+From experience, we know that lead generation without brand will, over time, drop in efficiency.
 So we will need air cover and awareness efforts.
 Whereas they might not be measurable efforts, if we know that we’re going to allocate X% of our marketing portfolio of efforts to brand, it gives us a metric to work from.

 The ultimate goal is to connect revenue and EBITDA to the daily activities of each person.
-Obviously that’s a lofty goal, and not fully achievable, but it gives you a direction to head towards and way to think about the problem of what investments to make or not to make.
+Obviously, that’s a lofty goal, and not fully achievable, but it gives you a direction to head towards and way to think about the problem of what investments to make or not to make.

-I’ll ask a lot of “why” questions, both for my own education, but also to push each executive to make sure they have applied the appropriate level of rigour to their own thought process.
+I’ll ask a lot of “why” questions, both for my own education, but also to push each executive to make sure they have applied the appropriate level of rigor to their own thought process.

 Let’s dig into the decision process a bit further.
 What are you looking for in business cases that are brought forward by a team?